7 Causes of High Rainfall in Indonesia

 This tropical cyclone phenomenon is formed over the ocean which has a warm sea surface temperature, approximately more than 26.5 ºC.
 In addition, strong winds rotating near the center of this storm have wind speeds of more than 63 km/hour.

-See also difference between asexual and sexual reproduction
+See also difference between hrd and hrm

 This tropical cyclone seed can also potentially increase the growth of rain clouds so that it affects high rainfall.
 When this phenomenon occurs, the public is advised to remain vigilant because several areas in Indonesia will usually be affected in the form of heavy rains and strong winds.